A Deep-Learning Iterative Stacked Approach for Prediction of Reactive Dissolution in Porous Media: Conclusions

 Despite the high correlation scores for $eps$ prediction, there is still some improvement possible in estimating bulk properties from the predicted $eps$ maps, which would bridge the gap between pore-scale interactions and macroscopic flow and transport behaviors, and provide a broader understanding of such phenomena in a porous medium.
 This is particularly true when assessing the error rates for porosity and permeability estimation, which were expected to decrease over each network level, following similar patterns to the $eps$ correlation plots.
 However, as none of the networks was calibrated to be aware of the overall bulk properties at a given time step, the evolution of those error rates ended up showing an uncorrelated pattern to the $eps$ predictions.
 Nevertheless, all algorithms managed to produce low-magnitude error rates for porosity and permeability, and similar evolutions to their respective ground truths, considering an "average pore geometry" across all samples from our dataset.
 Hence, our method has a potential to replace traditional numerical solvers, especially when also taking into account the reported speedup and lowered computational expense.

-Future directions for this work include: 1) analysis of gradient accumulation to improve iterative predictions at late time steps; 2) in-depth study of bulk property estimation; 3) application of the proposed method in larger-scale domains.
+Future directions for this work include: 1) analysis of gradient accumulation to improve iterative predictions at late time steps; 2) in-depth study of bulk property estimation; 3) application of the proposed method in larger-scale domains and in 3-dimensional simulations.